 The hue of cedarwood is crimson or violet-brown.
 The sapwood of cedar is a light yellow tint.
 The yellow appears as lines across the heartwood.

 The wood grain of cedar is linear and usually has tangles, and the texture is consistent and incredibly fine.
-The wood grain pattern can range from relatively even to somewhat irregular.
+The grain pattern can range from relatively even to somewhat irregular.

 Cedarwood is termite, fungus, and decay-resistant.
 Polishing and bonding work nicely with cedarwood.
 Cedar has a distinctive and well-known odor.